 Scholarships are awarded to continuing students in the College of Engineering and Applied Sciences by application or by faculty/staff nomination.

 Scholarship Submission Deadline

-All CEAS scholarship applications must be submitted electronically by 5:00 pm on December 8, 2017 to be considered for the 2018/2019 academic year.
-Applications will be available on the individual scholarship pages beginning October 2, 2017.
+All CEAS scholarship applications must be submitted electronically by 5:00 pm on December 5, 2022 to be considered for the 2023/2024 academic year.
+Applications will be available on the individual scholarship pages beginning at noon on August 19, 2022.
 Please submit a CEAS scholarship application for each scholarship that you wish to apply for via that scholarship's individual link (located on each scholarship page).
 This link will only be available during the scholarship submission period.

 *** All listed scholarship offerings are subject to availability of Donor funds ***

 The following scholarships DO NOT require applications.
 The recipients are chosen based on nominations made by faculty/staff and are dependant on donor.
 The student does not contact faculty/staff for nominations.
 When the funding becomes available, the Dean’s Office will contact the relevant department representatives.